martinmenchon/Hackintosh-Toshiba-L55W-C5320/README.md

 - SMCBatteryManager
 - SMCProcessor
 - SMCSuperIO
-- USBPorts (made for this notebook)
+- USBPorts (made for this notebook using Hackintool)
 - VoodooPS2Controller
 - WhateverGreen